 The key benefit here is that the audiences can be based on a combination of your DoubleClick and Analytics data, which, when combined with custom metrics from other systems, makes it very powerful.

 Data from Google Analytics 360 can be easily integrated with Google’s big data platform, BigQuery.
 All your unsampled hit level data can be quickly and easily pulled into BigQuery on a daily basis.

-BigQuery is a powerful solution for interrogating, sorting and analysing very large volumes of data very quickly.
+BigQuery is a powerful solution for interrogating, sorting and analyzing very large volumes of data very quickly.

-The Data Studio visualisation tool, which also connects directly to BigQuery, makes it quick and easy to create custom reports and dashboards to help understand and share your data with the various stakeholders in your organisation.
+The Data Studio visualization tool, which also connects directly to BigQuery, makes it quick and easy to create custom reports and dashboards to help understand and share your data with the various stakeholders in your organization.